dmhacker/rg-bots/README.md

 ***A collection of Python robots***

-You can find them being tested at: robotgame.net
+You can find them in use at: robotgame.net (profile = dmhacker)

+These bots have been tested with a custom grid simulator on my computer that pits various bots against each other

 --------------------------------------------------------------------------------------------------------------------------